-HB 716 (Flannery)(H. CC) Would require the Tourism, Arts and Heritage Cabinet to consult with state agencies and transmit a report relating to a comprehensive statewide trail program.
+HB 716 (Flannery)(H. Tourism, recommitted to H. A&R) Would require the Tourism, Arts and Heritage Cabinet to consult with state agencies and transmit a report relating to a comprehensive statewide trail program.

 HB 734 (Willner, Herron)(H. CC) Would expand scope of permissible civil suits for deprivation of civil rights to include peace officers who have interfered or attempted to have interfered with a person photographing, recording, or broadcasting peace officers in the public performance of their duties.